-A. Pursuant to section 5 of the First Nations Fiscal Management Act, the council of a first nation may make laws respecting taxation for local purposes of reserve lands, interests in reserve lands or rights to occupy, possess or use reserve lands;
+A. Pursuant to section 5 of the First Nations Fiscal Management Act, the council of a first nation may make laws respecting taxation for local purposes of reserve lands, and interests in reserve lands;

-B. The Council of the Semiahmoo First Nation deems it to be in the best interests of the First Nation to make a law for such purposes; and
+B. The Council of the Halalt First Nation deems it to be in the best interests of the First Nation to make a law for such purposes; and

-C. The Council of the Semiahmoo First Nation has given notice of this law and has considered any representations received by the Council, in accordance with the requirements of the First Nations Fiscal Management Act;
+C. The Council of the Halalt First Nation has given notice of this law and has considered any representations received by the Council, in accordance with the requirements of the First Nations Fiscal Management Act;

-NOW THEREFORE the Council of the Semiahmoo First Nation duly enacts as follows:
+NOW THEREFORE the Council of the Halalt First Nation duly enacts as follows: